aoforfie/BAH_TechEx_Guided_Project_Phase2/README.md

 This is a deliverable for the Guided Project Phase 2 during the BAH Technology Excellence Program

 **Overview**
-This repository contains the implementation of a Convolutional Neural Network (CNN) architecture for image classification.
+This repository contains the implementation of a Convolutional Neural Network (CNN) architecture for Image Classification.
 This README provides the results of running a baseline model, an improved model and a best model post adjustment using the parameters from a Hyper Parameterization exercise.

 **Architecture**
 A Sequential model with regular densely-connected Neural Network (NN) layers was built.
 The input layer was assigned as layers.Input(shape=(28,28,1)).